Enjoying our puzzle hints?

 Why is “FOUR-LEAF CLOVER” in the Green group?

-a rare variation of the common three-leaf clover, often considered lucky
+a rare variation of the common three-leaf clover, believed to bring good luck

 Word definitions